joeclark-phd/jtree/README.md

 This package contains my own implementations of some of the classic "tree" data structures in Rust, such as:

-- `BinSearchTree`: a simple binary search tree storing unique values in order
+- `Jbst`: a simple binary search tree storing unique values in order

 # operations